Do You Have the Right Type of Smoke Alarm?

 2. 240V Hard-wired Photoelectric Smoke Alarm, with 9V battery back-up

 240V Smoke Alarms are connected to mains power, most commonly on your light circuit.
-This means they use the mains power to operate, however also have a battery back-up just in case of a black out or switchboard fire.
+This type of smoke alarm uses the mains power to operate, however also have a battery back-up just in case of a black out or switchboard fire.
 As such, you still need to replace the batteries, however, they are only of two sources of power.
 They can also interconnect with other smoke alarms to all trigger in the event of a fire.
 These are the minimum requirement for new homes.

 3. 240V Hard-wired Photoelectric Smoke Alarm, with 10-year lithium battery back-up

-These are for those who don’t own a ladder and would rather throw their shoe at their smoke alarm than remember to change a battery.
-They work the same as the above alarm using mains power and battery back-up.
+These are for people who don’t own a ladder and would rather throw their shoe at their smoke alarm than remember to change a battery.
+This type of smoke alarm works the same as the above alarm using mains power and battery back-up.
 However, they use a lithium battery that doesn’t need to be changed for the life of the unit.
 Meaning no more changing the batteries when you turn the clocks back.
 However, they are not completely fool proof, you still need to dust the unit and test regularly to make sure it’s working.
 Sounds like it was made for your family?
 Simply click here or call 1300 306 342 get your free quote.